bronsinb/CS50/finalproject/hms/README.md

 #### profile.js
 JavaScript file for front-end operations for the profile.html file.
 This file handles adding card modal view, and the logic behind adding and removing credit/debit card using an API call.
 ## Templates Folder
+HTML files within this folder use classes from Bootstrap for a beautiful UI and for mobile-responsiveness
 #### layout.html
 HTML file for the overall structure of the website including the navigation bar.
 #### login.html and register.html